-- realised capital gains and other income (after allowing for income equalisation) - unrealised capital gains - capital (as permitted under Article 31-1 of the 2010 Law) Shareholders can have their dividends converted to a different currency, at their own expense and risk and subject to approval by the Registrar and Transfer Agent.
+- realised capital gains and other income (after allowing for income equalisation) - unrealised capital gains

+• capital (as permitted under Article 31-1 of the 2010 Law) For share classes distributing dividends from capital, this may lead to capital erosion and reduce future capital growth.

+Shareholders can have their dividends converted to a different currency, at their own expense and risk and subject to approval by the Registrar and Transfer Agent.
 Current foreign exchange rates are used for calculating currency exchange values.